-- active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
-Such students are assessed a Maintaining Registration Fee, a Registration and Transcript Fee, a Student Services Fee, and a GSA Fee for each term in which they are so registered. - Readmission Fee: Students who do not keep their programs active as described in §203.3 must reapply and be readmitted before they can resume their program of studies.
-All readmitted students are assessed a Readmission Fee in addition to other applicable fees.
+- 3 Maintaining Registration Fee: Graduate students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
+Such students are assessed a Maintaining Registration Fee, a Registration and Transcript Fee, a Student Services Fee, and a GSA Fee, and a Graduate Student Assistance Program Fee for each term in which they are so registered. - 4 Readmission Fee: Graduate students who do not keep their programs active as described in §203.3 must reapply and be readmitted before they can resume their program of studies.
+All readmitted students are assessed a Readmission Fee in addition to other applicable Instructional and Noninstructional fees. - 5 Graduate Student Assistance Program Fee: assessed at \$4.00 in Fall Term and \$8.00 in Winter Term for both full-time and part-time and on-campus and off-campus graduate students.
+The higher Winter Term amount covers access to services provided by this fee for the subsequent Spring and Summer Terms

-Full-time graduate students are eligible to become members of the Students' Union by paying the applicable fee.
-Consult the Faculty of Graduate Studies and Research g.
-Sample Fee Assessment 2006-2007 Rates: 18 fee index units per term (full-time on-campus)
+Full-time graduate students are eligible to become members of the undergraduate Students' Union by paying the applicable fee.
+Consult the Faculty of Graduate Studies and Research.